Bleckede: History

+Middle Ages

 In the course of the eastern colonisation the area of today's Bleckede became a part of the Duchy of Saxony.
 The current name derives from an older variant Bleketsa, a Slavic term.
 After the Welf Saxon, Duke Henry the Lion, had been overthrown and deposed in 1180, the Welfs lost most of Saxony, including the ducal title which was granted to the House of Ascania.
 The Ascanians also claimed Bleckede.
 However, Henry's son William of Winchester disputed that claim and made Bleckede the Welf outpost upon Elbe in 1209, in order to have a step towards the trans-Elbian areas which were in the process of colonisation by settlers from the west.
 William also levied a toll from ships passing Bleckede and renamed the city in honour of his father Lowenstat (Lion's town; Löwenstadt).
 A castle was erected to protect the Elbe crossing and the toll station.
 The castle was first mentioned in 1270 and today's castle uses the foundations of the old one.

 But the Ascanians did not give up and Duke Albert II of Saxony fought for Bleckede with William's son Otto the Child, who gained the support of Prince-Archbishop Gilbert of Bremen.
 However, no party could subject the other so they agreed in 1287 to let King Rudolph I of Germany decide.
 He conceded Bleckede to Saxony, so the Welf name of Lowenstat was dropped and Bleckede prevailed.
 In 1293 the Saxon dukes granted Bleckede - together with other towns - the privilege of coinage.

 The co-ruling Saxon dukes Albert II and his nephews Albert III, Eric I and John II partitioned Saxony into Saxe-Lauenburg and Saxe-Wittenberg before 20 September 1296.
 Bleckede was then a part of Saxe-Lauenburg, colloquially also called Lower Saxony, as opposed to Upper Saxony for Saxe-Wittenberg.

 Saxe-Lauenburg ceded Bleckede - with toll and castle - to Margrave Waldemar of Brandenburg-Stendal, who quickly sold his new acquisition in 1308 to the Welf duke Otto the Strict, ruling the branch Principality of Lunenburg (Lüneburg).
 Two years later the duke granted Bleckede town privileges, comprising the obligation to fortify the town.
 In 1379 Duke Albert of Lunenburg-Celle pawned Bleckede castle to his creditors Hamburg, Lübeck, Hanover and Lunenburg (Lüneburg).
 The latter managed to hold Bleckede by way of pawn until 1600.

+Modern era

 In 1666 Bleckede burnt down almost completely.
-After the Brunswick and Lunenburgian Duke George William, prince of the branch of Lunenburg (Celle), died in 1705, Bleckede - like all the principality - merged by way of inheritance with the Electorate of Brunswick and Lunenburg, colloquially called after its capital Electorate of Hanover.
+After the Brunswick and Lunenburgian Duke George William, prince of the branch of Lunenburg (Celle), died in 1705, Bleckede — like all the principality — merged by way of inheritance with the Electorate of Brunswick and Lunenburg, colloquially called after its capital Electorate of Hanover.